 One thing to note is that the entire hotel is decorated with modern and contemporary decor.
 After nearly a week in Ireland, we were a bit disappointed not to continue with at least some Irish enhancements.

 However, when we entered our room, we definitely felt the Irish hospitality with the bed linen and artwork bringing in the local feel.
 Choose a king or queen-size bed or 2 twin beds, although no king beds were available on the night we checked in.
 We made do with two twin beds, pushed together, as pictured below.

 The mattresses were amazingly comfortable — perhaps more so after 10 hours in the van.
 Complimentary WiFi is also offered to guests.

 On-Site Restaurants & Amenities

 Once we unloaded our bags and freshened up, we met our traveling companions down in Coopers Bar & Lounge.
-I really liked how this lounge features an open entrance from lobby to bar.
+I really liked how this lounge features an open entrance from the lobby to bar.
 A full-service bar, we ordered a pre-dinner cocktail and enjoyed our views of Lough Atalia (Lake Atalia) with the Floor-to-ceiling windows.

-Again, this was a Saturday night, so the bar was absolutely packed, and service was slow, to say the least.
+Again, this was a Saturday night, so the bar was absolutely packed, and the service was slow, to say the least.
 Even when we returned after dinner in Galway, the bartender didn’t seem to have the urgency to wait on the handful of the customers at the bar.

-We didn’t dine at the on-site restaurants Marinas Grill and RAW Sushi in the Sky as both were crowded, and reservations or open tables weren’t available until late.
+We didn’t dine at the on-site restaurants, Marinas Grill and RAW Sushi in the Sky, as both were crowded, and reservations or open tables weren’t available until late.
 Afternoon tea is also available in Coopers Bar & Lounge.